Christ-Mind-Teachings/cmi-jsb/_til/chap12.md

 but the outer expression of My Idea, and existing only by reason of the consciousness I gave them when I thought them into being.

-It is all a matter of consciousness -- of your conscious thinking.
+It is all a matter of consciousness &ndash; of your conscious thinking.
 You are separated from Me only because you think you are.
 Your mind is but a focal point of My Mind.
 If you but knew it, what you call your consciousness is My Consciousness.
-You cannot even think, much less breathe or exist without My Consciousness being in you, -- Can you not see it?
+You cannot even think, much less breathe or exist without My Consciousness being in you, can you not see it?

 Well, then, think, believe you are I, that We are not separated, that We